Audrey Spillman – Neon Dream | Self Release

 There’s something instantly punchy about the Screaming Orphans’ new single “Mary From Dungloe”, like some of the best Celtic stompers that close festivals up and down the land.
 This follows the release of “Every Woman Gardens”, both taken from the all-sister band’s current album Sunshine and Moss.
 Recorded in their childhood home in Bundoran, County Donegal, while utilising basic equipment during the lockdown, the songs are deliberately positive and uplifting, songs recalled from their earliest of memories, including “My Grandfather’s Clock”, “Eileen Oge” and this single, each delivered in the siblings’ rich Irish vernacular.
 Engineered, mixed and mastered by PJ Cardinal in New York, this single and the album are guaranteed to raise a smile in these difficult times.

-Mary From Dungloe is included in this week’s Vaults radio show.
+Mary From Dungloe is included on this week’s Northern Sky Vaults Radio Show.